atantawi/4986-kep-sakkara/README.md

 - [coscheduling](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/coscheduling): group placement without topology awareness, nor group preemption
 - [pod topology spread constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/): a very narrow form of topology constraint of a single pod

-Lacking is a scheduler that is both topology-aware at the cluster level, with a set of rich topological constraints, and places/preempts whole groups.
+Though, a scheduler plugin that is both topology-aware at the cluster level, with a set of rich topological constraints, and places/preempts whole groups is currently not available.

 ### Goals

-Develop a scheduler plugin which places a group of pods in a cluster with a given tree topology, satisfying group placement constraints at all levels of the hierarchy.
+Develop a scheduler plugin (Sakkara) which places a group of pods in a cluster with a given tree topology, satisfying group placement constraints at all levels of the hierarchy.

 ### Non-Goals